cerb/cerb.github.io/_guides/integrations/aws/polly-speech.md

 ---
 title: Give Cerb bots the power of speech with Amazon Polly
+excerpt: This page provides a comprehensive guide on integrating Amazon Polly with Cerb to enable text-to-speech capabilities for bots.
+summary: This page provides a comprehensive guide on integrating Amazon Polly with Cerb to enable text-to-speech capabilities for bots.
+It details the process of creating a connected account with Amazon Polly, setting up a delegate bot named Polly Bot to manage credentials and provide text-to-speech services, and using this bot to generate audio streams from text.
+The guide includes steps for configuring Amazon Web Services, updating IAM policies, and creating and testing the Polly Bot within Cerb.
+It also explains how to use Polly Bot in conversational bots to respond with speech directly in a web browser, and offers insights into customizing and testing the behavior using a bot simulator.
+The page concludes with references to AWS documentation for further customization and understanding of Polly's capabilities.
+permalink: /guides/integrations/aws/polly-speech/
 layout: integration
 topic: Integrations
 subtopic: Amazon Web Services